LogtalkDotOrg/logtalk.org/_posts/2019-08-20-easily-quickcheck-your-predicates.md

 :- end_object.
 ```

-QuickCheck tests don't replace traditional unit tests but offer significant and complementary advantages.
-Notably, they allow you to focus on the predicate properties, thus working at a semantically higher level, and make the computer work for you by automatically generating tests instead of requiring the manual and laborious task of hand-writing unit tests.
+QuickCheck tests don't replace traditional unit tests but can offer significant and complementary advantages.
+Notably, they allow you to focus on the properties of predicate and set of predicates, thus working at a semantically higher level, and make the computer work for you by automatically generating tests instead of requiring the manual and laborious task of hand-writing tests.
 Moreover, the automatic shrink of any found counter-example provides a debugging starting point, contributing to faster development cycles.